How to get rid of acne on the face?

-Acne is an inflammatory skin disease that primarily affects teenagers, but many adult women also suffer from it.
-The condition manifests as pimples, blackheads, whiteheads, papules pustules , and in more severe cases, nodules and cysts.
+Acne is an inflammatory skin disease that mainly affects teenagers, but many adult women also suffer from it.
+The condition manifests itself as pimples, blackheads, whiteheads, papules, pustules and, in more severe cases, nodules and cysts.
 Understanding the causes of acne and knowing effective treatments can help manage this frustrating condition.
-In this article, we will explore the different causes of acne, the treatments available, and strategies to reduce its impact.
+In this article, we'll explore the different causes of acne, the treatments available, and strategies to reduce its impact.

 Causes of acne

-Acne develops when the pores of the skin become clogged due to excess oil and dead skin cells.
+Acne develops when the skin's pores become clogged with excess sebum and dead skin cells.
 The main causes of acne include:

-- Bacteria : Bacteria on the skin, including Propionibacterium acnes, can infect clogged follicles, causing inflammation.
+- Bacteria: Bacteria present on the skin, notably Propionibacterium acnes, can infect clogged follicles, causing inflammation.

-- Hormones : Hormonal fluctuations, particularly in adult women, can increase sebum production and promote the onset of acne.
+- Hormones: Hormonal fluctuations, particularly in adult women, can increase sebum production and encourage the appearance of acne.

-- Genetic factors : Acne can be hereditary.
-If your parents suffered from acne, it is likely that you will suffer from it too.
+- Genetic factors: Acne can be hereditary.
+If your parents suffered from acne, it's likely that you will too.

-- Diet : Although the link between diet and acne is still debated, certain foods like dairy and high glycemic index foods can make acne worse in some people.
+- Diet: Although the link between diet and acne is still debated, certain foods such as dairy products and foods with a high glycemic index can aggravate acne in some people.

 Types of acne